Art

 Year 10 and Year 11

 Students who opt to take Art and Design for GCSE begin their studies in year 10.
 GCSE Art and Design is a 2 year program, throughout which students will continue to develop their artistic skills and creativity.
 Students begin their ‘Portfolio’ component of the GCSE qualification from the very beginning, which is the coursework section and worth 60% of the qualification.
-For Fine Art our year 10 curriculum explores the starting point of ‘Bugs’, for Graphic Communication ‘Reinterpreting the Past’ and Textiles Design ‘Unmask’, all are presented creatively within an A3 sketchbook.
+For Fine Art our year 10 curriculum explores the starting point of ‘Bugs’, for Graphic Communication ‘Reinterpreting the Past’ and Textiles Design ‘Changing Habitats’, all are presented creatively within a sketchbook.
 Within these sustained projects students will experiment with a large variety of media, material and techniques, some of which they would have explored before and therefore refining their past knowledge and experience and some of which will be completely new to them.
 Connections will be made with the work of relevant artists to develop skills in understanding of media and concept of ideas.
 After four terms of more structured support, students are encouraged to work on a more independent level, developing individual outcomes by connecting to their own interests and beliefs.

 For the second year of GCSE Art and Design, students work up until the end of term 2 on their ‘Portfolio’ section of the qualification.
 Working independently to develop individual outcomes by connecting to their own interests and beliefs.
 Students will create a range of personal ideas and refine these, exploring a range of relevant media and research.
 This project will culminate in a final outcome, in a media of their own choice (e.g. painting, print, mixed media, sculpture, photography, photoshop design, drawn illustration, laser engraving, silk painting, stitched textiles design etc.).
 From term 3 onwards students will be working on the ‘Externally set assignment’ sent from the exam board AQA, which is worth 40% of the qualification.
 Students select a starting point from the exam paper and select appropriate artists to study and investigate, which they will take inspiration from to develop their own ideas, designs and concepts.
 This practical and written investigation will culminate into a final outcome, which will be completed within a 10 hour exam/supervised period of time.